TEN-framework/ten_framework/docs/ten_framework/ten_packages/extension.md

   Note over A: on_init_done
 ```

+Basically, in all other life cycle stages, if you want to implement the order of different extensions, you can achieve it using the same method.

 ## Interface with TEN Runtime

 Extensions interact with the TEN runtime primarily through three interfaces: